Inuit woman wearing fur parks. Nome?, Alaska. 1903-1915.

-A mother lived with her daughter.
-A second mother lived with her youngest son who was ill.
+A mother lived with her youngest son who was ill.
+Her 'secret enemy', with the help of a fox, had killed her older sons.
+A second mother lived with her daughter.
 There was no husband in either home.
-The second mother's 'secret enemy' had killed her elder sons (he had made a fox bring the sons to him).
-The daughter went naked to the second mother's house, watched at night and captured the fox.
+The daughter went naked to the son's house, watched at night and captured the fox.
 The fox directed her to the secret enemy.
 Still naked, she confronted the secret enemy.
 He died of shame.
 The daughter healed the son, married him, and prospered with many children.

-The synopsis reveals that this tale resembles a Hungarian story, Pretty maid Ibronka:
+This synopsis reveals the tale's underlying similarity to a Hungarian story, Pretty maid Ibronka:

-Because Ibronka had no beau she flirted with a young man.
-Then she watched at night and saw he was the devil.
-She opposed his control, married a prince, and prospered with children.
-The devil died of frustration.
+Because Ibronka had no beau she flirted with a young stranger.
+Then she watched him in the night and saw that he was the Devil.
+She thwarted his attempts to control her, married a prince, and prospered with children.
+The Devil died of frustration.

-A visual example of such exploration is the yin-yang symbol, two comma-shaped figures combined, top-to-tail, to form a disk.
+A visual example of such reverie is the yin-yang symbol.

 Diagram of the Supreme Ultimate.